 Buddy classrooms have been beneficial as they allow one-on-one support for students.
 Not only are the older students helping the younger ones, but the younger ones can also teach the older students a new skill.

 For instance, we had a Grade 2 class that had just completed a postcard activity using a green screen app.
 They were then able to teach the Grade 4 students the basics of the app, and together the partners put their creative skills to work.
 The Grade 2 students felt special being able to teach the oldest kids in our school a new skill, and it helped increase their confidence.
 We’ve observed relationships and comfortability between students grow as they spend the year working together.

 In assisting teachers and students with technology, it’s important to remember that everyone is on their own journey; everyone is at a different place and has a different end point.
 When we create a supportive and encouraging environment, we can see that capacity increases, confidence grows, and relationships remain strong.

-Erin Petley-Kerr is in her 11th year as an educator and is currently a Grade 4 teacher at Foundations for the Future Charter Academy in Calgary, Alberta.
+Erin Petley-Kerr is in her 11th year as an educator and is currently a Grade 4 teacher at Foundations for the Future Charter Academy in Calgary, AB.
 She holds a Masters of Education from the University of Calgary, and is passionate about tech integration in the classroom.